-Claire Greene, payments risk expert in the Retail Payments Risk Forum at the Atlanta Fed wrote a fabulous opinion piece in late May related to authorized-push payment fraud.
+Claire Greene, payments risk expert in the Retail Payments Risk Forum at the Atlanta Fed wrote a fabulous opinion piece in May 2023 related to authorized-push payment fraud.

 In the article, Greene points out the requirement under Reg E for banks to refund customer funds in the event of unauthorized payments fraud, and brings up a major issue in that regulation: the lack of understanding by consumers of what defines and separates an “authorized” and an “unauthorized” payment from one another creates confusion.
 This is costly to consumers and allows bank and fintech account holders to suggest that those losses are indeed “somebody else’s problem.”
 Greene believes, and we agree, that this lack of consumer awareness creates an imperative for receiving banks and payments providers to fight authorized push payment fraud.

 The discussion of a liability shift is nothing new.
 The CFPB kickstarted the discussion in earnest last October when they proposed that consumer scam financial loss should be shouldered by the financial services companies, rather than consumer victims.
 Since that time there has been a great deal of debate, and banks have signaled they plan to self-regulate rather than be regulated by the CFPB or other regulatory groups.
 In fact, Zelle has taken a leadership role in the industry and is developing a strategy with its top-tier bank owners to begin to charge back receiving banks for certain types of P2P fraud that are run through their real-time payments system.